 Ghost stories about South Dakota's Black Hills, a small and isolated mountain range within Black Hills National Forest, are scary accounts passed down through the generations.
 Home to the Lakota Sioux Indians for centuries, many of the local legends and ghost stories revolve around regional Native American mysteries, the spirits of long-dead settlers, Gold Rush Days, sheriffs, and workmen.

-Alex Johnson Hotel
+Ghosts of the Alex Johnson Hotel

 Located in downtown Rapid City, the Alex Johnson Hotel is home to a few ghostly inhabitants, including that of the owner who apparently likes to stop the elevator from time to time.
 The haunted hotel also has a ghostly woman in white who roams the eighth floor and is believed to be a distraught bride who jumped to her death from that very floor in room 812 many years ago.
 Guests in 812 have reported windows opening on their own and a shower-steamed mirror message of "help me."
 Room 802 is also known for ghost activity.
 Phantom music, feeling of being choked, and pets reacting strangely have been reported by guests.

-Homestake Opera House
+Apparitions at the Homestake Opera House

 Workers at the Homestake Opera House in Lead claim to have seen ghostly apparitions of women on the stage numerous times when no one else was in the building.
 The opera house is reputed to have a number of resident spirits, making it one of the most haunted locations in the Black Hills.